Invulu/organic-widgets/README.txt

 Contributors: jqlee85, itsdavidmorgan, organicthemes, raid33, wordpresspagebuilder
 Donate link: https://organicthemes.com
 Tags: builder, customizer, widgets, slideshows, testimonials, portfolio, fontawesome, icons, pricing tables, page builder, full-width sections, custom widget areas, bundle, custom widgets
-Stable tag: 1.3.16
+Stable tag: 1.4
 Requires at least: 4.8
 Tested up to: 5.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple page builder, Organic Builder Widgets provides a collection of 12 custom widgets to be used in the customizer as content sections.
+A simple page builder, Organic Builder Widgets provides a collection of 12 custom widgets to be used in the Customizer as content sections.

 == Description ==

 [youtube https://www.youtube.com/watch?v=PwQJ5L0_oiM&t=13s]

-Organic Builder Widgets is a simple WordPress page builder plugin that provides a collection of 12 custom widgets to be used within the customizer.
+Organic Builder Widgets is a simple WordPress page builder plugin that provides a collection of 12 custom widgets to be used within the Customizer.
 The widgets are displayed as full-width content sections on any page.
 It transforms the native WordPress customizer into a free and easy page building solution.
 Unlike other page builders, our solution uses the familiar interface of the customizer and native functionality of widgets.
 Therefore, it’s a fast, intuitive, easy and secure.
 There are no shortcodes, no excessive options, no confusing interfaces, and no vendor lock-in.
 Additionally, the plugin is designed to work with virtually any theme!
 It's an easy WordPress page building solution, as it was meant to be.

 Display and arrange the custom widgets as content sections on any page — such as featured content slideshows, hero sections with background videos, testimonial sliders, team members, portfolios, feature icon lists, pricing tables, products, and more!
 Each widget features a variety of options for changing the background color, background image, display style and more!
 Use multiple of the same widgets, or as many different widgets as you like!